DRAWING ON FIRSTHAND EXPERIENCE AND SOUND RESEARCH

 Lynn H. Cole | President BRDGES Academy

-FULLTIME MEDIATOR AND PROFESSIONAL IN CONFLICT RESOLUTION WORKING INTERNATIONALLY
+FULLTIME MEDIATOR AND PROFESSIONAL IN INTERNATIONAL CONFLICT RESOLUTION

 Lynn is the President of BRDGES Academy and has been a force for mediation over the past several decades.
 In the early 1990s as Chair of the Civil Justice Reform Act Commission, she commended to the Federal Judges in the Middle District of Florida to promote the use of mediation in their civil case management process.